codemancers/create-component/README.md

 To add support for a new framework (e.g., Svelte), follow these steps:

-1. **Update the detectProjectConfig method in create-component file for new framework**

-   - Update the logic in `lib/create-component.js` to detect the framework
+1. **Update the detectFramework logic in the converter registry**

+   - In `lib/converters/converterRegistry.js`, add your new converter to the `converters` array and ensure it has an `isProject` method for detection.

 2. **Create a new converter file**

    - Example: `lib/converters/FigmaToSvelte.js`
    - Implement your converter class (extend the base converter if needed).
+   - Export the converter as default and ensure it has a `framework` property and an `isProject` method.

 3. **Register your converter**

-   - At the top of your new file, import the registry:
+   - In `lib/converters/converterRegistry.js`, import your new converter
      ```js
-     import { registerConverter } from "./ConverterRegistry.js";
+     import * as SvelteConverter from "./FigmaToSvelte.js";
+     // ...
+     converter = [, /** existing converters */ SvelteConverter];
+     registerConverter(SvelteConverter.framework, SvelteConverter.default);
      ```
-   - After defining your class, register it:

-     ```js
-     export default class FigmaToSvelte {
-       /* ... */
-     }
-     registerConverter("svelte", FigmaToSvelte);
-     ```

-4. **Update the converter index**

-   - Add an import for your new converter in `lib/converters/index.js`:
-     ```js
-     import "./FigmaToSvelte.js";
-     ```
-   - This ensures your converter is registered when the tool runs.

 **Example directory structure after adding Svelte:**